 Self-publish often, and short.

 Publish shorter books and publish more often

-If you change your mindset from writing and publishing only what you love, to writing stories that readers want and love, you may be surprised at your increase in sales royalties.
+Change your mindset from writing and publishing only what you love, to writing stories that readers want and love.
+You may be surprised at your increase in sales royalties.

-In our new world of shorter and shorter attention spans, perhaps short is good, and long is long gone.
+In our new world of shorter and shorter attention spans, perhaps short is good.

 As always, with something new such as self-publishing, those who succeed are those who look for new ideas that are outside the ‘Nine Dots.’